 So it is with the taste of lúcuma.
 (The transcendental part, not the vomity part.)

-The recipe, based on one for vanilla ice cream that came with my Rival ice cream maker, is on the recipe page.
-[NB: I have made every attempt to corner the lúcuma market in DC, so if you cannot find it, blame me.]
+The recipe, based on one for vanilla ice cream that came with my Rival ice cream maker, is here, on the recipe page.
+As an added bonus, try our Lucuma Custard Cream Tart.
+[NB: I have made every attempt to corner the lúcuma market in D.C., so if you cannot find it, blame me.]